SaveMoneyCutCarbon has won a top NHS award for our energy-saving work with Cambridge University Hospitals (CUH).

 We have been working closely with Addenbrooke’s for over four years, driving forward initiatives to reduce energy costs and carbon emissions.
 Our team has delivered 11 substantial LED lighting and lighting controls projects, with hundreds of LED lamps installed, as well as providing supply services for the hospital.

-We have focused on savings from LED lighting and from our installations to date Addenbrooke’s expects yearly savings of £148,000 in electricity and maintenance, validated by a rigorous monitoring and verification programme.
+We have focused on savings from LED lighting and from our installations to date Addenbrooke’s expects yearly savings of £148,000 savings in electricity and maintenance, validated by a rigorous monitoring and verification programme.
 What’s more the payback on investment will be no more than 4.8 years, saving 867MWh a year with annual CO2e reductions of 305 tonnes.

 The most recent project is comprehensive, including scope, survey, design, cost and supply and installation of fluorescent to LED replacements of around 7,000 luminaires in at least 18 buildings.

 We successfully tendered, through the YPO framework, for NHS Improvement funding to supply and install LED lighting across the hospital.
-The project also met Salix Finance funding compliance with a payback in less than 5 years.

 We have used our direct manufacturer relationships with global lighting organisations to leverage the best prices for the hospital to maximise the value of their investment without compromising on the quality of product.